As amended on May 2, 2017 by the General Membership

 The duties of the Board are to serve as the governing body of the Association, determine and supervise the implementation of Association policies, programs and practices.
-The duties also include insuring that sound administrative and financial procedures are followed.
+The duties also include ensuring that sound administrative and financial practices are followed.

 Section 3.
 Regular Meetings.